ytl0410/PolyUniverse/README.md

 # PolyUniverse
 Generation of a Large-scale Polymer Library Using Rule-Based Polymerization Reactions for Polymer Informatics.
+Codes for study https://pubs.rsc.org/en/content/articlehtml/2024/dd/d4dd00196f

 All generation results and small compounds datasets can be found at https://zenodo.org/records/12585902